ClickCease

 Terms you should know

-Understand the core concepts and language of B2B Connected Commerce, without the jargon.
+Understand the core concepts of B2B eProcurement integration, without the jargon.

 A buyer’s digital platform used to manage purchasing workflows.
 Examples include SAP Ariba, Coupa, Jaggaer, Oracle, and others.